mnit-rtmc/mere/README.md

 ![Mere](mere.svg)

-*Mere* is a low-latency directory mirroring program.
-It runs on Linux using inotify, ssh, and bundled openssl.
+*Mere* is a low-latency directory mirroring program for Linux.

 Authentication happens using one of two methods: